 Living in Canberra

-Our modern and convenient city offers clean and green open spaces, along with vibrant entertainment options.
-See why QS rates us in the top 25 Best Student Cities in the world.Read more
+Our modern and convenient city offers open spaces, along with vibrant entertainment options.
+See why we’re considered one of the best student cities in the world.Read more

 Skip to main content